AmyOuY/SpringBootRestaurantManagementApp/README.md

 <img src="./images/recordOrders.png">

 <hr />
 <h3>Record Controller -- viewing the ordered food details of all paid and unpaid orders.
-The Order ID for the ordered food of a specific dining table is 0 before bill payment and will be assigned to each of its ordered food after paying the bill.</h3>
+The Order ID for the ordered food of a specific dining table is 0 before bill payment and a new Order ID will be assigned to each of its ordered food after paying the bill.</h3>
 <img src="./images/recordOrderDetails.png">